Panthers net three in final period to upend Habs

 On a night in which a great goalie was honored, Chris Driedger was pretty good, too, making 33 saves and leading the host Florida Panthers to a 4-1 win over the Montreal Canadiens on Saturday night.
 Prior to the game, the Panthers retired former goalie Roberto Luongo's No. 1 jersey.
 Luongo, who is third in NHL history with 489 wins, became the first player in Panthers history to have his number retired.

-Saturday's game was scoreless midway through the second period but then Lucas Wallmark, Mackenzie Weegar, Jonathan Huberdeau and Mike Hoffman scored for the Panthers, and Driedger, 25, improved to 6-2-1 in just his 10th career start.
-For Wallmark, it was his first goal as a member of the Panthers.
-It was also just his sixth game since he was acquired from the Carolina Hurricanes on Feb.
+Saturday's game was scoreless midway through the second period, but then Lucas Wallmark, Mackenzie Weegar, Jonathan Huberdeau, and Mike Hoffman scored for the Panthers.
+Driedger, 25, improved to 6-2-1 in just his 10th career start.
+For Wallmark, it was his first goal as a member of the Panthers, in his sixth game since he was acquired from the Carolina Hurricanes on Feb.
 24.

 Due to injury, Driedger didn't play from Jan.
-17 until he came back on Thursday.
+17 until Thursday.
 But he has been sharp since returning, allowing just three goals in two games.
-Montreal backup Charlie Lindgren, who played well early before faltering, made 27 saves.
+Montreal backup Charlie Lindgren, who played well early before faltering, made 28 saves.

-But Hoffman's empty-net goal with 1:54 ended Montreal's comeback thoughts. --Field Level Media
+But Hoffman's empty-net goal with 1:54 ended Montreal's comeback thoughts.
+The Canadiens played with No. 16 stickers on their helmets in honor of legendary player Henri Richard, who died at age 84 on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)